tablelandnetwork/docs/docs/sql/faqs.md

 Only "flattened" subqueries are supported within `INSERT` statements but are not possible in `UPDATES`.
 For read queries, nesting subqueries is perfectly acceptable.
 See the [docs for more info](/sql/write#inserting-data).

-## Does Tableland support numbers with decimals values?
+## Does Tableland support numbers with decimal values?

 No, because floating points are hard to deal with in decentralized systems due to non-deterministic behavior.
 So, blockchains and related infrastructure have to adopt whole integer values and arithmetic, instead.